 Grace's leadership of that initiative was extraordinary. ⁓ She had such an ability to kind of bring us together and help us imagine what could be possible.
-And we looked to other organizations and groups that were, you know, perhaps a little bit further ahead oncology social work was well established at that point in time, but palliative care social work really didn't have a home yet.
+And we looked to other organizations and groups that were, you know, perhaps a little bit further ahead ~ oncology social work was well established at that point in time, but palliative care social work really didn't have a home yet.
 And many of us were looking for that it was a time that I think there was a synergy in our field.
 And so, we began to do things like combining efforts and holding education events, we held, you know, pre conference events at the ⁓ American Academy of Hospice Palliative Care for a number of years.
 And that was really an extension of a project I started, which was holding some conferences, ⁓ you know, where we invited people to come and teach and learn. ⁓ And then we were able to conceptualize that, you know, having a membership organization, a home that social workers could feel connected to was going to be important.
 And we were able to get some seed funding as the project know, sunset and there was a will and a desire to really support the work that we had started.
 We were able to get some seed funding through, you know, a meeting I happened to go to where we had our colleagues, our leader colleagues from nursing, hearing a bit about how they had created a blueprint for their profession.
 And they were incredibly supportive of social work, having the same opportunity And I was able to get some seed money to host the first Social Work Leadership Summit in palliative and end-of-life care, which became actually a pretty important step in our history where we created a similar roadmap or blueprint.
 And because we were able to engage a number of leaders and leadership organizations, both for social work and palliative care, began to figure out where the influence could be and where the resources could come from to begin to achieve many of those things on the roadmap.
 So we identify things like the need for competencies.
 We needed to be able to describe what's unique about our profession.
 What are the knowledge, skills and attitudes that you need to have to be a social worker, either in a specialist palliative care lens or primary level.
 We needed then education programs that had people come and train and learn those competencies.
 We needed to think about, you know research support for the work that our academic colleagues are doing in this sphere.
 And so many of those ⁓ initiatives began to come into fruition.
 Vickie, that's where the kernel of the idea of a certification process was first talked about.
 So we can look back and see so many things that later came into place out of bringing people together and defining where do we need to go from here to really establish our profession.

 And then of course the membership organization of the Social Work Hospice and Palliative Care Network came into being and took things even further.
 So I'll stop there because I'm sure Gary and Grace have some reflections about that time and the things that we saw as opportunities.